 In the novel, The Flash is from a big city, St. Louis.
 Dmitri and Marie are from a tribal reservation as well as the big city of Minneapolis.
 Natalie and Spence are from the suburbs.
 Most everybody else is from a small town.
 How do these influences affect them as characters?

 Where are you from?
 A reservation, a small town, a suburb, or a big city?
 How do you think you might be different if you lived somewhere else?

 Would you describe the tone of Mrs. Owen’s letter to the editor as straightforward, friendly, business-like, or high-fallutin?
 Why do you think she took this tone?
 How does it affect you as a reader?

 Write a letter to the editor in response to Mrs. Owen.
 What kind of a tone did you take and why?

 conflict of interest

-To spur her into reconnecting with the world, I had to create a scenario in which she felt absolutely obligated to do something.
-By accidentally tilting the Aunt Georgia-Mrs. Owen power struggle in favor of Mrs. Owen, Rain becomes responsible for the fallout—Mrs. Owen’s letter to the editor, which uses Rain’s non-participation in Indian Camp against Aunt Georgia’s request—and therefore must take some action to at least repair the damage she has done.
+To spur her into reconnecting with the world, I had to create a scenario in which she felt obligated to do something.
+By accidentally tilting the Aunt Georgia-Mrs. Owen power struggle in favor of Mrs. Owen, Rain becomes responsible for the fallout—Mrs. Owen’s letter to the editor, which uses Rain’s non-participation against Aunt Georgia’s request—and therefore, she must take action to repair the damage she has done.
 Basically, I had to offer her some incentive, some motivation to break her behavior pattern.